maiaarrais/CART351/Projects/project 3 skyline/README.md

 ---

-*Built with Flask, MongoDB, JavaScript, and hope.*
+*Built with Flask, MongoDB, JavaScript, Python.
+Comments and code organization were done with the help of AI*